Trayvon Robinson

-Trayvon Andrew Dwayne Robinson (born September 1, 1987) is an American professional baseball left fielder for the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He played in Major League Baseball (MLB) for the Seattle Mariners in 2011 and 2012.
+Trayvon Andrew Dwayne Robinson (born September 1, 1987) is an American former professional baseball left fielder and current hitting coach for the Lancaster Stormers of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners in 2011 and 2012.

 Professional career

 Los Angeles Dodgers

 Robinson was drafted in the 10th round of the 2005 MLB Draft by the Los Angeles Dodgers out of Crenshaw High School in Los Angeles.

-After two seasons with the Gulf Coast Dodgers and one with the Vero Beach Dodgers, he was promoted in 2007 with the Class A Great Lakes Loons.
-In 2009 with the Class A-Advanced Inland Empire 66ers of San Bernardino, he hit .306 with 15 home runs and 43 stolen bases.
+After two seasons with the Gulf Coast Dodgers and one with the Vero Beach Dodgers, he was promoted in 2007 with the Single–A Great Lakes Loons.
+In 2009 with the High–A Inland Empire 66ers of San Bernardino, he hit .306 with 15 home runs and 43 stolen bases.
 He was selected to the midseason California League All-Star team.
 He was added to the Dodgers 40-man roster in 2009.
 In 2010, he was assigned to the Chattanooga Lookouts in the Double-A Southern League.
 With the Lookouts, he was selected to the Southern League All-Star Game.
 He appeared in 120 games in 2010, hitting .300, with nine home runs, 57 runs batted in (RBIs) and 38 steals.
 At the conclusion of the season, he appeared for the Phoenix Desert Dogs in the Arizona Fall League and was selected to appear in the AFL "Rising Stars" game.
 He was assigned to the Triple-A Albuquerque Isotopes for 2011, where he was selected to the Pacific Coast League mid-season all-star team.
 He also competed in the Triple-A Home Run Derby.
 He hit .293 for the Isotopes in 100 games with 26 home runs.